mazar-farran/hdc_firmware/USAGE.md

 --live Output message responses to stdout.
 --verbose 0 quiet, 1 error (default), 2 warn, 3 info, 4 debug (outputs things like rssi and radio configurations) These messages are logged to stderr.

+# Scripts

+## resize-data-partition.sh

+No options, this script resizes the data (/dev/mmcblk0p4) partition and filesystem to fill the emmc.
+Find the script at:
+/opt/dashcam/bin/resize-data-partition.sh